flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 );
 ```

-Creating an entity that is flipped on it's X axis using the World:
+Creating an entity that is flipped on its X-axis using the World:

 ```dart
 world.createEntity()